^

 Working group members are now drawn from industries and consultants across the safety-related embedded systems world, including the automotive sector.
 LDRA have active representatives on several of those working groups, including the chairpersons of MISRA C and MISRA C++ working groups.

 What does MISRA stand for?
-What is the MISRA full form?
+What is the full form MISRA ?

 What is LDRA’s MISRA expertise?